MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 #### Task 3: Modify the Azure AD-based Conditional Access policy to exclude hybrid Azure AD joined computers from the MFA requirement

->**Note**: In this task, you will modify the Azure AD-based Conditional Access policy that requires MFA to sign in to a Windows Virtual Desktop session such that connections originating from Azure AD joined computers will not require MFA.
+>**Note**: In this task, you will modify the Azure AD-based Conditional Access policy that requires MFA to sign in to a Azure Virtual Desktop session such that connections originating from Azure AD joined computers will not require MFA.

 1. On your lab computer, in the browser window displaying the Azure portal, on the **Conditional Access | Policies** blade, click the entry representing the **az140-31-wvdpolicy1** policy.
 1. On the **az140-31-wvdpolicy1** blade, in the **Assignments** section, click **Conditions**, in the list of conditions, click **Device state**, on the **Device state** blade, set the **Configure** switch to **Yes**, click the **Exclude** tab, on the **Exclude** tab, select **Device Hybrid Azure AD joined**, and click **Done**.